eventcore/profile-data-center/api-documentation/profile/migrate.md

 {}
 ```

-**Context** : User is authorized, but profile in either fromId or toId does not exist
+**Condition** : User is authorized, but profile in either fromId or toId does not exist

 **Code** : `404 NOT FOUND`